JunIshikawa374/teched2025-XP266/exercises/ex4/README.md

 4. A new **Mobile Application tab** opens with the two sample Mobile Applications visible.
 5. Choose **XP266DEVMS** and click **Mobile Services** to open the app.
         <br>![](../ex4/images/bas_mobile.png)
-6. You can now apply a simple change to the application (Steps 7. - 10. are optional)
+6. You can now apply a simple change to the application (Steps 7. - 10. are optional).
 7. On the bottom right, click on **Add Feature**.
         <br>![](../ex4/images/mobile_services_app_add_feature.png)
 8. In the popup choose any feature from the list e.g. ``Push Notifications`` and confirm with **OK**.